 Virtual Escape Rooms and gamification of training

-They are also planning consumer- and community-facing educational and technical content using ThingLink.
+They are also planning consumer- and community-facing educational and technical training content using ThingLink.
 Their vision is for homeowners and tenants to be able to access troubleshooting information and technical guides to heating appliances in their own homes, via the ThingLink AR App and simple QR codes.
-This will allow them to diagnose and resolve simple heating issues and carry out routine maintenance such as bleeding radiators.
+This will allow them to diagnose and resolve simple heating issues and carry out routine maintenance such as bleeding radiators without the need for a plumber or electrician to be sent out.
 This will cut costs, save time and avoid escalation of minor issues for both home owners and social housing bodies.

 Engaging and interactive training